AyaNova installation - Linux desktop¶

 1. ASP.NET Core runtime¶

-AyaNova requires the ASP.NET Core runtime version 6.0 or newer and Microsoft provides a step by step guide to install it properly on each version of Linux.
+AyaNova requires the ASP.NET Core runtime version 6.X and Microsoft provides a step by step guide to install it properly on each version of Linux.

 Install the "ASP.NET CORE RUNTIME" (NOT SDK VERSION) using this guide for your specific OS version https://docs.microsoft.com/en-us/dotnet/core/install/linux